topasmc/topas-docs/examples-docs/Brachytherapy/intro.rst

 The HDRSourceInApplicator.txt file presents the TG186 source inside the TG186 applicator.

-The DoseTLE.txt file score the dose of the previous setup using the TLE.
-Note that the TLE extension must be compiled before using it.
+The DoseTLE.txt file scores the dose of the previous setup using the TLE.
 The TLE requires the mass absorption coefficients which are given to TOPAS in the InputFile parameter "Muen.dat".

 References
 ==========